 The term disability covers a wide range of conditions and can affect people from all walks of life.
-For example, some people might have a learning disability, while others might suffer with a hearing or visual impediment.
-Some might struggle psychologically, and others might suffer from a neurological disorder, or spinal cord injury that affects their mobility.
+For example, some people might have a learning disability, while others might suffer from a hearing or visual impairment.
+Some might struggle psychologically from a neurological disorder, or a spinal cord injury that affects their mobility.

 Living with a disability can often mean that you need to make some adjustments to your life.
 Some people might benefit from home adaptations or assistive technology, some might require financial help, while others might simply like some help using their computer or other devices.

 Everyone’s experience will be different and there isn’t a one size fits all formula; what works well for one person might not be right for you.
 But, with such an extensive range of support services available these days, there’s a very good chance you’ll be able to find exactly what you need to help you lead a healthy and fulfilling lifestyle.